Talya1412/completeDiscordQuest/README.md

 - Automates quest completion which may violate Discord ToS
 - Uses captcha solving services which Discord actively blocks
-- May result in account suspension or ban
-- Is provided for educational purposes only

 The developers are not responsible for any consequences of using this plugin.